whatamithinking/sigx/README.md

 # sigx
-Topic-pattern signal exchange with in-memory caching for late joiners
+Async in-memory topic-pattern signal exchange

 ## Preamble

-[blinker](https://github.com/pallets-eco/blinker) is the old pro when it comes to signal exchange in a python program, but it does not have topic-pattern subscriptions or do anything about late joiners itself.
+[blinker](https://github.com/pallets-eco/blinker) is the old pro when it comes to signal exchange in a python program, but it does not have topic-pattern subscriptions.

 This package solves the topic-pattern issue with an efficient/performant topic-pattern subscription interface with indexing for performance so that topic patterns are compared to each topic only once.

-This package also solves the late joiner problem by way of a built-in cache which can optionally be used each time a signal/message/event is published.
-When new subscriptions are created, the subscriber has the option to `initialize` itself with cached values for that topic.

-Async and sync handlers & filters are supported.

 Documentation consists of what you see here and the docs in the code.